lagodiuk/lagodiuk.github.io/_posts/2016-04-30-prime_numbers_regular_grammar.md

 where *|X<sub>i</sub>|* is a prime number, for every *i*,

-we would like to understand, whether it is possible to express all words from this set using a regular grammar?
+we would like to understand, whether it is possible to express all words from this language using a regular grammar?

-In other words, is it possible construct the finite state machine, which will be able to recognize all prime numbers (only the prime numbers)?
+In other words, is it possible construct the finite state machine, which will be able to recognize all prime numbers (and only the prime numbers), expressed in unary numeral system?

 ## [Pumping Lemma](#pumping-lemma)